All are welcome to attend our meetings, held every second month at Lackagh Parish Centre.

 Founded in 1995, the Western Family History Association is a genealogy association based in Galway, Ireland.
-Home counties of members include Galway, Clare, Mayo, Roscommon, Sligo and Leitrim and some members come from as far afield as Cork.
+Home counties of members include Galway, Clare, Mayo, Roscommon, Sligo and Leitrim, with some members coming from as far afield as Cork.
 It is a self-help group for its members and does not carry out research.

-The Association typically holds 5 or 6 meetings during the year, together with a number of other activities throughout the year.
-In addition to these activities it provides a continually expanding library of genealogical and historical books for members' usage.
+The Association typically holds 5 meetings per annum, together with a number of other activities throughout the year.
+In addition, the Association provides a continually expanding library of genealogical and historical books for members’ usage, which is available monthly.

 Some benefits to members include: